debroglie27/SoftwareLab_Project/README.md

 ### PDF Report Generation
+Using `pdflatex` command the DataReport.tex file was compiled and converted to a pdf file.
+The pdf file gets generated in the output folder.

 ### Conclusion
 This project can be leveraged for ongoing analysis by consistently gathering data and subsequently conducting comprehensive evaluations to gain insights into players' long-term performance trends.